abhiram-ar/humane-backend/writer-service/README.md

 -  When Bulk inserting likes.
 Mongoose will not throw error if we add like to a invalid commentId.
    At the same time invalid comments will not be inserted to mongoDB
+-  Idempotency key for commnet like = commentId + authorId

 ##### Why cant we combine all the comumers when comments are liked